deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](charts/charts_22_10.png "🔼 Figure 3: Impact of various image editing techniques and distortions on the frequency spectra of images.
 Results are averaged over 1,000 images.
 Image editing methods tend to remove frequency patterns in the mid- and high-frequency bands, while low-frequency patterns remain largely unaffected.
 This trend is also observed with blurring distortions such as pixelation and defocus blur.
 In contrast, commonly used distortions like JPEG compression and saturation do not exhibit similar behavior in the frequency domain.
 The analysis of SVD is not included, as it removes all patterns, rendering them invisible to the human eye.")

-> 🔼 The chart illustrates how different image editing techniques and distortions affect the frequency components of images, revealing that image editing primarily removes high-frequency information while leaving low frequencies relatively unchanged.
+> 🔼 The chart displays the impact of various image editing methods and distortions on the frequency spectra of images, showing that image editing predominantly removes high-frequency patterns, while low-frequency patterns are less affected.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Impact of various image editing techniques and distortions on the frequency spectra of images.
 Results are averaged over 1,000 images.
 Image editing methods tend to remove frequency patterns in the mid- and high-frequency bands, while low-frequency patterns remain largely unaffected.
 This trend is also observed with blurring distortions such as pixelation and defocus blur.
 In contrast, commonly used distortions like JPEG compression and saturation do not exhibit similar behavior in the frequency domain.
 The analysis of SVD is not included, as it removes all patterns, rendering them invisible to the human eye.